Doctors have a range of treatments they can recommend to men with premature ejaculation, including pharmaceutical treatments, therapy, and self-help.

 Selective serotonin release inhibitors have been the most promising agents to date.
 The on-demand “PRN” use of these agents is more convenient, but its efficacy is less well established.
 Chronic use of this class of medications has been associated with minor, but bothersome side effects.
 More recently, concern over the risk of an increased suicide rate in young men upon initiation of SSRIs has dampened enthusiasm.

-Another issue with taking SSRIs is the fact that the original length of time during sex usually returns quite quickly once the medication is stopped, as Brazilian researchers point out in their 2011 study of PE treatments:
+Another issue with taking SSRIs is the fact that the original length of time during sex usually returns quite quickly once the medication is stopped, as researchers from Sao Paolo point out in 2011:

 Cessation of treatment results in re-establishment of the previous set-point within 5 to 7 days in men with lifelong PE